 The school will ensure it has a curriculum map which sets out how to help children keep themselves safe from harm.
 This will include messages which are taught through the Relationships education, relationships and sex education (RSE) and health education and PSHE curriculums, alongside standalone pieces of work and messages delivered through other curriculum areas, as part of a broad and balanced curriculum.
-Children will be provided with age appropriate skills, knowledge and understanding to help them recognise and respond to issues such as consent and healthy relationships.
+Preventative education is most effective in the context of a whole-school approach that prepares pupils and students for life in modern Britain.
+Our children will be provided with a safeguarding curriculum which is fully inclusive and developed to be age and stage developmentally appropriate (especially when considering the needs of children with SEND, disabilities and other vulnerabilities), and will include age appropriate skills, knowledge and understanding to help them recognise and respond to issues such as consent and healthy and respectful relationships.
 Children will be supported to develop their understanding, at the appropriate age, of risks including: when using technology, the internet, and risks associated with grooming and radicalisation, gang and criminal exploitation and misusing drugs and alcohol.
 The curriculum will include specific sequenced lessons to address sexual harassment, online abuse, sexual violence and issues of consent in an age and stage appropriate way.
 Our school recognises that a one size fits all approach may not be appropriate for all children, and a more personalised approach for more vulnerable children, victims of abuse and some SEND children may be necessary.
 Children will also learn about the wider safeguarding curriculum which for children would include road safety, anti-bullying and know how to seek support when needed.
 The school will ensure the curriculum promotes an understanding of the values needed to live within a democratic society including the rule of law, and individual liberty.
 It will promote tolerance and respect for all faiths (and those of no faith), races, genders, ages, disability and sexual orientations.
+The safeguarding curriculum is under constant review to protect our children, taking a reflective approach using safeguarding patterns identified in school and the local area to inform necessary changes.